Insect Bites During Pregnancy: Risks, Treatments & Prevention

 Some insect bites can spread diseases with a few mild symptoms.
 However, little is known about such complications during pregnancy.

 • Some tick bites may carry Borrelia burgdorferi bacterium that causes Lyme disease.
 In this case, you are likely to experience symptoms such as fever, stiff neck, muscle or joint pains, facial paralysis, and heart palpitations.
+As per a CDC report, if Lyme disease is not treated during pregnancy, it can infect the placenta.
 It could pass on to the fetus too, although it happens rarely.
-However, early treatment makes it less of a risk during pregnancy (8).
+However, early treatment makes it less of a risk during pregnancy (13).

-• Preterm deliveries have occurred despite tokolysis after insect bites.
+• Preterm deliveries have occurred despite tocolysis after insect bites (14).

 Preterm delivery is a complication of insect bites during pregnancy